alexarje/video-analysis-workshop/_episodes/01-introduction.md

 You can use a number of different types of video for analysis, but if we should highlight a few things, these would be:

 - Video: use MJPEG (Motion JPEG) as the compression format.
 This compresses each frame individually.
+Use .AVI as the container, since this is the one that works best on all platforms.
-- Audio: use uncompressed audio (16-bit PCM).
+- Audio: use uncompressed audio (16-bit PCM), saved as .WAV files (.AIFF usually also works fine).
 If you need to use compression, MP3 compression (MPEG-1, Layer 3) is still more versatile than AAC (which is used in .MP4 files).
 If you use a bitrate of 192 Kbs or higher, you should not get too much artifacts.

 [FFMPEG](https://www.ffmpeg.org/) is a very useful (free) tool for doing all sorts of audio/video manipulation, and can be installed on most systems.
 It it somewhat intimidating for beginners, but the trick is just to know what works.
 Here is a oneliner that will convert from an .MP4 file into a .AVI file with MJPEG and PCM audio: